collocations.org

 She lowered her eyes with a deep blush.

-~ of
+blush of

-a hot blush of embarrassment
+a blush of embarrassment

 PHRASES

-(= to save sb from an embarrassing situation)
+save sb's blushes, spare sb's blushes (= to save sb from an embarrassing situation)

 Collocations for blush - verb

-deeply, furiously, hotly | faintly, a little, slightly | readily
+faintly, a little, slightly

 angrily, guiltily

-VERB + BLUSH
+VERB + blush

 make sb

-Stop teasing him - you''re making him blush.
+Stop teasing—you're making him blush.

 at